F3real/F3real.github.io/content/picoCTF2017_Lvl2_Shells.md

 }
 ~~~

-From source code we can see that we need to call `win` function.
+From source code, we can see that we need to call `win` function.
 In `vuln` we see that program maps memory for user input and sets read/write/execute permission on it.
 After that it, in this strange looking line of code,

     void (*func)() = (void (*)())stuff;

 casts input buffer to `void f()` and assigns it to function pointer.
 For example if we wanted to cast to something like `int f(char a, int b)` we would use `(int (*)(char,int))`.

-First we need to find address of `win` function in shells binary, we can use **objdump** for this:
+First, we need to find the address of `win` function in shells binary, we can use **objdump** for this:

     objdump -d shells -M intel